Business car insurance class 1

 We do the hard work for you, comparing deals from the biggest providers in the UK so you can get the right cover.

-Business use car insurance comes in several different classes, depending on what level of cover you need:
+Business use car insurance comes in several different classes, depending on what level of cover you need.
+These three classes define how your vehicle is used by your business:

 Covers your car if you use it to drive between multiple work locations, or to visit clients or customers.
 It’s usually the cheapest class of business car insurance